Carmela Soprano

-Carmela Soprano (née DeAngelis), played by Edie Falco, is a fictional character on the HBO TV series The Sopranos.
+Carmela Soprano (née DeAngelis), played by Edie Falco, is a fictional character of the HBO crime drama television series The Sopranos.
 She is married to Mafia boss Tony Soprano.
 A young Carmela, portrayed by Lauren DiMario, appears in the 2021 prequel film, The Many Saints of Newark.
-She is known for her strength, intelligence, and conflicted feelings about her marriage and lifestyle.
+She has conflicted feelings about her marriage and lifestyle.

 Falco's performance as Carmela was universally lauded.
 She won three Emmy Awards for Outstanding Lead Actress in a Drama Series in 1999, 2001 and 2003, and received six nominations for her role in the series.
-Falco has also won two Golden Globe Awards and three Screen Actors Guild Awards.
+Falco has also won three Actor Awards and two Golden Globes in the same category.